jvgiordano/OSSMM-Version-1/docs/_pages/final-assembly.md

 If using staples, they should be positioned with the legs initially pointing toward the interior of the band (toward the head area).
 When properly closed, the staple legs will clinch back outward, facing away from the head.
-When done properly staples provide a strong seam, and are virtually invisible and imperceptible to the touch.
+When done properly, staples provide a strong seam, and are virtually invisible and imperceptible to the touch.